-Any individual who quits a sport/activity after that sport/activity first official contest will not be permitted to condition or practice with any other squad until the squad he/she quits has completed their sport season.
-As well as, any individual who quits a team after accepting a slot on the team may not go out for another sport during the same season or lift or condition with another sport until the original team's regular season is complete.
+Any individual who quits a sport/activity after that sport/activity first official contest will not be permitted to condition or practice with any other squad until the squad he/she quits has completed their sport season, unless approved by the coach and administration.
+Any individual who quits a team after accepting a slot on the team may not go out for another sport during the same season or lift or condition with another sport until the original team's regular season is complete.